hmc-cs111-spring2023/cs111-hw1-georgia-reb/my-dsl.md

 Justify your answer._

 Internal, because the components of the DSL are C++ classes, so all of the internal Hipacc code is also valid code in C++, the general purpose language.
+This aligns with Fowler's definition that an internal DSL is valid in its general-purpose language.

 # Host language